Talavera de la Reina pottery

+History

 Arabs brought to the city new techniques, including a new kind of kiln for firing pottery.
 During that era, many of the pieces included abstract motifs as prescribed by Muslim religious restrictions.
 In the fifteenth century, Jan Floris brought new styles from Holland.
 He founded a factory which started the pottery tradition of the city.

 Ceramics of Talavera have been used to make fountains; examples exist in Cuba and Brazil.
 Tiles for buildings have been made; some are in New Orleans, Tokyo and Paris.
 Its presence in royal palaces and museums all over the world testify to its quality.

 There are different styles of Talavera de la Reina Pottery: